lucianolimacl/strider_test/README.md

 Changes in the API:<br/>
 	- Map the new column in the Models;<br/>
+	- Create a new type in the Enum PostType called Reply;<br/>
 	- Create a new method responsible for handling the replies.<br/>

 Changes in the Front-end:<br/>